shadman-shahid/shadman-shahid.github.io/_projects/9_project.md

 ---
 layout: page
-title: Implementation of 8x8 Booth Encoded Multiplier
+title: Review on the physics and application of sub-wavelength holes on metal films
-short-title:  8x8 Booth Encoded Multiplier
+short-title: Review on sub-wavelength holes on metal films
-description: ‘8 by 8 Booth encoded multiplier’ using the Cadence Virtuoso platform.
+description: A review article on sub-wavelength holes, and their physics and applications.
-img: assets/img/booth.jpg
+img: assets/img/review.jpg
-importance: 5
+importance: 2
 category: academic
 ---